civitas-world/civitas-world.github.io/ark-fjordur.md

 # ARK: Survival Evolved - Fjordur

+## How to Connect
+The server address and password are posted in the [discord](https://discord.civitas.world/) and available to all members who tag themselves for the "ARK Players" group.

 ## Special Server Settings
 - All main-game engrams unlock automatically as you level.
 - All beacon loot has been tweaked.